Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

 More explicitly, all the basic correlators for the elliptic orbifold $\mathcal{X}_r$, $r=3,4,6$, and the related WDVV equations were derived and listed in the Appendix in \cite{Shen:2013thesis}.
 They are already enough to determine all the basic correlators recursively once we know the first few GW invariants in the correlation functions.

-In the rest of this section, we will take the following approach.
-We will add some WDVV equations to what are listed in \cite{Shen:2013thesis} to deduce the corresponding Ramanujan identities.
+In the rest of this section, we will take the following approach in proving genus zero modularity.
+We add some WDVV equations to what were listed in \cite{Shen:2013thesis}.
 Then we prove the basic correlators are quasi-modular forms using the same method we used for the $r=2$ case.
-After that we use more WDVV equations to compute the other genus zero primary correlators, which turn out to be quasi-modular forms as well.
+After that we use the WDVV equation \eqref{WDVV} to compute all the other genus zero primary correlators, which turn out to be quasi-modular forms as well.

-Following the notations in \cite{Shen:2013thesis} , c.f. \cite{Satake:2011, Krawitz:2011}, up to symmetry, all of the non-vanishing basic correlators of $\mathbb{P}^{1}_{3,3,3}$ are classified as follows\footnote{Kawasaki's orbifold Riemann--Roch formula is used for the classification.}
+Following the notations in \cite{Shen:2013thesis} , c.f. \cite{Krawitz:2011}, up to symmetry, all of the non-vanishing basic correlators of $\mathbb{P}^{1}_{3,3,3}$ are classified as follows\footnote{Kawasaki's orbifold Riemann--Roch formula is used for the classification.}

 Let us consider the following six WDVV equations, see \cite{Shen:2013thesis},